 Where the Crawdads Sing is a fictional novel pegged to a murder investigation in Kara’s swamp.
 Mostly we float through Kara’s coming of age, whilst every so often flitting back to the investigation.
 I was entranced by this book that tackles the prejudice against poor Americans in the 1960-70s, in this case referred to as “swamp trash.”

-I listened on audiobook, but chapters are headed by dates that are particularly helpful to chronologize Kara’s life with the ongoing murder investigation.
+I listened on audio book, but chapters are headed by dates that are particularly helpful to chronologise Kara’s life with the ongoing murder investigation.

 The ending is golden.

 Good for those looking to hear about life in the US swamps in the 1900s.

 3. On Mormons and Rural America – Educated: A Memoir by Tara Westover